 I’ve been looking for a really good and easy chicken enchilada recipe for a while now.
-I wanted one that was easy, fairly quick and downright delicious.
-Lately I’ve been having these crazy Mexican food cravings (No family I’m not knocked up!) and homemade chicken enchiladas just sounded like heaven to me!
+I wanted one that was easy, fairly quick and delicious.
+Lately, I’ve been having these crazy Mexican food cravings (No family I’m not knocked up!) and homemade chicken enchiladas just sounded like heaven to me!

 I printed off a few recipes to try and pulled out the handy, dandy tried and true cookbooks to start my quest on finding the perfect chicken enchiladas.
 Yall I swear the Food Gods must really be on my side because every time I’m craving a certain recipe one of my readers just out of the blue answers my prayer!

 This chicken enchilada recipe is super simple and oh so good!
 I made this for my hubby and Mexican-food-loving in-laws and it was a hit!
 I paired it up with some Mexican rice, shredded salad, and slushy cold margarita punch!
 It really hit the spot on my enchilada craving!
 I’ll be adding it to my recipe stash!!
-Thanks Jeanette, you rock!
+Thanks, Jeanette, you rock!

 Easy Cheesy Chicken Enchiladas